Why they can be good idea, plus tips for exploring Britain beyond London by train; and a guide to booking reservations.

 However, BritRail passes are not valid on the Eurostar.

-The optional seat reservations are only available on certain journeys/routes.
+Seat reservations are only available on certain journeys/routes.

-If you'll be travelling long-distance on trains operated by: Avanti West Coast; CrossCountry; EMR; Grand Central; Great Western Railway; Hull Trains: LNER; ScotRail and TransPennine Express, then seat reservations will be an option; they aren't mandatory.
+If you'll be travelling long-distance on trains operated by: Avanti West Coast; CrossCountry; EMR; Grand Central; Great Western Railway; Hull Trains: LNER; ScotRail and TransPennine Express, then seat reservations will be an option; They aren't mandatory.

 Discover which routes are operated by each TOC